BloomTech-Labs/yelp-dataset-challenge-1-ds/README.md

 The Yelp Review Interaction Predictor was made for aspiring Yelp Reviewers or "Yelpers" to enter in their draft reviews to see the potential interaction votes they might receive.

 ### Tech Stack

-🚫 List all of the languages, frameworks, services, etc used here.
 - Python
   - Pandas
    - Scikit-learn